ClickCease

 Photography and Presentation Tips

-Your photos need to show your house’s bones, not hide its flaws.
+Your photos must show your house’s bones, not hide its flaws.

-Take pictures that highlight room sizes, natural light, and any cool architectural details that renovation can’t destroy.
+Take pictures highlighting room sizes, natural light, and any cool architectural details that renovation can’t destroy.

-Clean everything thoroughly before photographing, as dust and clutter make problems look worse than they actually are.
+Clean everything thoroughly before photographing, as dust and clutter make problems look worse than they are.

 How to Negotiate Repairs and Manage Inspections

 Since you’re selling a home that needs repairs, buyers will want to inspect it and poke around in corners.
-You need to stay calm and remember that inspection drama is totally normal when selling a house that needs work.
+You must stay calm and remember that inspection drama is typical when selling a house that needs work.

 Handling Buyer Inspection Requests